Roman Bath, York

-The Roman Bath is a public house in St Sampson's Square, in the city of York, in England.
+The Roman Bath is a Grade II* listed public house on St Sampson's Square in the city of York, England.
 It is built above an ancient Roman bath house.
-The remains were uncovered during building work when the present pub was erected in 1929–31 replacing an inn.
+The remains were uncovered during building work when the present pub was erected between 1929 and 1931 replacing an inn.
 The exterior has Tudor Revival features including applied half-timbering.
 The pub is however more notable for the Roman remains which can be viewed inside.

 The bath house apparently served the military personnel of Eboracum (Roman York).
 Not only was the facility in Eboracum's fortress (built in the 1st century AD to house a legion of about 5,000 men), but also tiles have been discovered at the bath house site which are marked with the identity of specific legions.
 The Ninth may have constructed the facility.
 The last attested activity of the Ninth in Britain is in AD 108.

 Baths dating from the 2nd and 3rd centuries AD have been excavated at Tanner Row on the other side of the River Ouse: these are believed to have served the civilian population of York.

 Access and conservation

 The pub is a Grade II* listed building.
 It was listed in 1954, relatively early for a pub from the interwar period.
 This suggests that the existence of Roman ruins was the main reason for listing.

 The Roman remains may be visited.
-A fee is payable.
+The York Roman Bath Museum is open daily from 11am–4pm, £4.50 adults and concession rates apply.